Submit an Article

 Article preview

-In the summer of 1901, I managed to inspect the Kerch mines, where I obtained a fragment from a large piece of barite with the date that it was found in a mine located near the plant.
-The piece in its original size was about 2 kilos in weight and had the shape of a mushroom; completely dense both in its central part and at the edges; waxy yellow with a white line, translucent in small pieces and transparent in thin fragments; the pereferical layer is about 3 mm thick. yellowish-white, cloudy.
+In the summer of 1901, I managed to inspect the Kerch mines, where I obtained a fragment from a large barite specimen with the note that it was found in a mine located near the plant.
+The specimen in its original size was about 2 kilos in weight and had the shape of a mushroom; completely dense both in its central part and at the edges; wax-yellow in color with a white streak, translucent in small pieces and transparent in thin fragments; the pereferical layer about 3 mm thick is yellowish-white and cloudy.
 The structure is radiant.
 March 20, 1909

 How to cite: Kashinsky A.A.
 Barite from the Kerch mines // Journal of Mining Institute.
 1909.
 Vol. 2.
 Iss.
 3. p.
 251.